 PEP Therapy (Positive Expiratory Therapy) can play an important part in the management of COVID-19 patients.
 This technique of cleaning the airways, thus reducing the ill effects and a potentially lessening a progressive worsening of symptoms [9, 10].
 Also patients with “Long Covid” symptoms associated with problems of the airways (build up of mucus in the airways) could profit from it.

 Dr Thomas Voshaar, Head Physician at the Bethanien Pulmonology Hospital in Moers and medical advisor of the German Heath Ministry throughout the Covid-19 pandemic made the following statement on PEP therapy to treat Covid-19 patients: “in particular PEP therapy was a part of the management of the Covid-19 infection.
-As is similar with CPAP, the active use of a PEP system helps improve gas exchange, avoid or reopen microatelectases and mobilise secretions to promote secretolysis“ (https://www.pari.com/int/pari-physician-portal/news/covid-19-therapy-from-an-aerosol-experts-perspective/).
+Since similar to CPAP, the active use of a PEP system helps improve gas exchange, avoid or reopen microatelectases and mobilise secretions to promote secretolysis“ (https://www.pari.com/int/pari-physician-portal/news/covid-19-therapy-from-an-aerosol-experts-perspective/).

 The PARI PEP S system can be combined with nebuliser therapy.
 This saves time which can markedly increase the adherence by patients.